Citrinate/FreePackages/README.md

 ---

-### Pause package activations while playing a game
+### Pausing package activations while playing a game

 Under certain conditions, activating a free package while playing a game on Steam can cause the game to temporarily freeze.
 You can prevent the plugin from activating packages while you're in-game by adding `PauseFreePackagesWhilePlaying` to your individual bot's config file.
 It's recommended that you use this for any accounts you play games on: